threatjammer/markdown-docs/threat-jammer-api-keys.md

 ![Threat Jammer API Key menu](/docsimg/api-keys-menu.png)

-After the signup, the user will enjoy 30 days of trial.
-After that, the user can opt for a paid plan.
-The paid plan is available on the [Threat Jammer plans page](https://threatjammer.com/plans).
-If not, Threat Jammer will downgrade the user to the free plan.
-It's possible to upgrade to a paid plan at any time.
+After the signup, the user will enjoy of all the capabilities of the product during the Beta period.
+After that, the user can opt for paid plans.
+The paid plans will be available at the end of the Beta stage of the product.

 ## The API key format